Colorectal Tumors in Adolescents and Young Adults

 Practice Essentials

-Colorectal cancer is uncommon in adolescents and young adults; nonetheless, the incidence of pediatric colorectal tumors is rising.
+Colorectal cancer is uncommon in adolescents and young adults; nonetheless, the incidence of colorectal tumors in those age groups is rising.
 This trend is discordant with that seen in older adults, who are benefiting from screening programs.
 [1] The incidence of distal colon and rectal tumors is rising at the fastest rate, and rectal tumors are disproportionately represented in the very young age groups.
+[2]

 Most cases of colorectal cancer in adolescents and young adults are sporadic, but several genetic syndromes are associated with these tumors in young patients.
 The differing biology is suggested by the preponderance of high-grade and mucinous tumors, but the unique oncogenesis is not fully understood.
 See the images below.